Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 1. As a site user, i can add blog posts so that i can interact with others.
 3. As a site user, i can edit my blog post so that i can update the post in the future.
-4. As a site user, i can delete my posts so that i don't have my posts displaying forever.
+4. As a site user, i can delete my posts so that i can remove it from the site.
 5. As a site user, i can register an account so that i can like posts.
 6. As a site user/admin, i can add categories so that the blog posts are separated in their own category.
 7. As a site user, i can contact the site admin so that i can communicate via email.